Opticos/openinwsl/tutorials/manual.md

 To make sure WSL is installed correctly, type ```wsl.exe``` in the command line and verify that there are no errors.

+You also need an XServer like [GWSL (Recommended)]("https://opticos.github.io/gwsl") to provide graphics functionality in WSL.
+Wslg also works.

-### Installing GWSL ###
+### Installing OpenInWSL ###

 GWSL can be easily installed from the Microsoft Store.
 If it is not already installed, get it [here](ms-windows-store://pdp/?productid=9NL6KD1H33V3) or [here](https://www.microsoft.com/en-us/p/gwsl/9nl6kd1h33v3).

-On the first run of GWSL, Windows will ask you if you want to allow GWSL through the firewall.
-GWSL requires public network access to function.
-You may be asked to allow access twice when using certain options in the [Shortcut Creator](#using-the-gwsl-shortcut-creator) or changing the dpi mode(See Options with an Asterisk).

-If you are not sure you allowed GWSL through the firewall, you can test the xserver by going to the GWSL Dashboard --> About --> XClock.
-A simple clock window should open.

-If you did not allow it through the firewall the first time, you can simply go to the GWSL Dashboard --> About --> Allow GWSL Through the Firewall.
-This will open a window to show you how to allow it.
-(This feature was added in GWSL 1.3.8)

-Note: Some Antiviruses might detect GWSL and block its installation.
-This is a known bug in Pyinstaller, the program I use to package GWSL.
+Note: Some Antiviruses might detect OpenInWSL and block its installation.
+This is a known bug in Pyinstaller, the program I use to package OpenInWSL.
 If this occurs, you might want to disable the Antivirus during installation.

-### The GWSL User Interface ###
+### The OpenInWSL User Interface ###
 #### The Dashboard

 You can open the GWSL Dashboard by clicking the GWSL icon in the Start Menu.
 Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G``` or by clicking the "G" icon in the notification area.